 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The state of Oklahoma was once part of the legendary Tri-State Mining District, along with Missouri and Kansas.
-This state, though not the richest in mineral resources, has many great natural gem deposits, mines open to the public for gemstone hunting, and awesome museums with unique exhibitions.
-But where to rockhound in Oklahoma?
+Though not the richest mineral resources, this state has many great natural gem deposits, mines open to the public for gemstone hunting, and awesome museums with unique exhibitions.
+But where to Rockhound in Oklahoma?

-The southwest, southcentral and southeastern portions of Oklahoma are the best for rockhounding.
-The Comanche County – Lawton area, McCurtain County, and Garvin County, contain several locations for gemstone hunting, primarily in the mining stones available to the public, among other places.
+Oklahoma’s southwest, southcentral, and southeastern portions are the best for rockhounding.
+The Comanche County – Lawton area, McCurtain County, and Garvin County contain several locations for gemstone hunting, primarily in the mining stones available to the public, among other places.

 You can find quartz, malachite, aegirine, orthoclase, barite, dolomite crystals, petrified wood, agate, jasper, dinosaur fossils, and more.
 Other great minerals include gypsum, which is abundant in the western part of Oklahoma, like the Alabaster Caverns State Park, the largest gypsum cave in the world, and the hourglass selenite, which is one of Oklahoma’s official crystals, or the barite rose, Oklahoma’s official state rock.

-If you are interested in checking out the best book about rockhounding in Oklahoma you can find it by clicking here (Amazon link).
+If you want to check out the best book about rockhounding in Oklahoma, you can find it here (Amazon link).

 Best Places for Rockhounding in Oklahoma State